Reenactments are a great place to see uniforms & equipment up close. There are four shows we attend each year and highly recommend.

 The Military Living History Association presents WWII Weekend in Horsham, PA.
 All proceeds benefit veterans and present day military service men and women.
 They offer an exciting step back into the 1940’s & WWII with reenactment units setting up camps on the grounds for the weekend and engaging in a mock battles on Saturday and Sunday.
 The purpose of the WWII weekend is to educate visitors about the courage of our soldiers, the sacrifices they made, and the hardships they endured.
 The mock battle is exciting, but can also be loud and scary; although war is often romanticized, they hope the visitors come away with an appreciation of how frightening and brutal armed conflict was – and is – and understand the bravery of those who need to defend our freedoms.

 Trains & Troops is usually the weekend before Veteran’s Day and is held at the Railroad Museum of Pennsylvania.
+This year it will be held November 4th & 5th.
 It is a salute to veterans of all time periods.
 We usually take our WWII Jeep and the Mini Jeep along w/ a display of WWII artifacts.
 There is always a great assortment of displays and lots to see.
 If you’ve never been to the Museum, this would be a good weekend to give it a try, it is a hidden gem in Lancaster.
 If you like trains, the Strasburg Railroad is right across the street and they offer steam engine rides through Lancaster County.